jackgw/PortfolioWebsite/README.md

 - AWS CDK

 ## Environment Variables
-Create a `.env` file in the `/api` directory and define the following environment variables:
+Create a `.env` file in the `/api` directory and define the following environment variables (substitute your own values):
 ```
+SES_SENDER_EMAIL=source@example.com
+SES_DESTINATION_EMAIL=dest@example.com
+AWS_REGION=us-west-2
+AWS_ACCESS_KEY=<access-key>
+AWS_SECRET_ACCESS_KEY=<secret-key>
 DATABASE_URL=postgresql://user:password@host:port/dbname
 ```
+In AWS, create a new secret in the secrets manager called `portfolio_api_env`, make it a key/value type secret, and add all the same keys/values as the local .env file.
+This will be used for deployment as the .env file is not included in the repo.

 ## Local Installation
 ### Prerequisites: